 Japan has emerged as one of the most well-developed nations in Asia.
 Despite all the modernity and development, Japanese people have not given up on their culture, traditions, and customs.
 And they show their love for traditions by celebrating yearly festivals with fervor and zest.
 With over 200,000 yearly festivals, you can get the opportunity to enjoy the beauty of any one of these festivals no matter you plan to go at what time of the year.

 You can also see the love of Japanese people for their culture in their art, food, and lifestyle.
 Whether it is staying in a ryokan for the taste of a signature Japanese lifestyle or seeing people wearing Kimonos, beautiful traditional Japanese attire, you can see colors of traditions sprinkled all over Japan.
+Aside from beautiful places, Japan also has a rich culture and has contributed a lot of knowledge to the world, one good example are Japanese swords.

 The Cuisine is Second to Known